ibm-cloud-docs/vpc/vsi_is_getting_started_vpc_catalog_images.md

 If you plan to share or publish a custom image to other accounts within your enterprise, you need to create a private catalog.
 A private catalog provides a way for you to manage access to products for multiple accounts while those accounts are within the same enterprise.
 You can share any existing x86 virtual server custom image with a private catalog, except for an encrypted image.
 For more information about these limitations, see [VPC considerations when using custom images in a private catalog](/docs/vpc?topic=vpc-custom-image-cloud-private-catalog&interface=api).

-When you select a catalog image, you need to make sure that you are aware of any associated billing plans.
+When using a catalog image to provision a virtual server instance, you must be aware of any software billing plans associated with that catalog image.

 Catalog images are billed in one of the following ways.